City Guide for: Bundi, India

 Airport

-The nearest airport to Bundi is Jaipur International Airport (JAI), located approximately 210 kilometers away.
-From the airport, you can hire a taxi or pre-booked car to reach Bundi, which takes around 4-5 hours.
-Alternatively, you can take a train from Jaipur to Kota, and then hire a taxi or bus from Kota to Bundi, which is about 40 kilometers away.
+The nearest airport to Bundi is Jaipur International Airport (JAI), located approximately 210 kilometers (130 miles) away.
+From the airport, you can hire a taxi or take a pre-booked private car to Bundi, which takes around 4-5 hours.
+Alternatively, you can take a bus from Jaipur to Bundi, but this option is less convenient and takes longer.

 Attractions